 How much does a reduction to 9 over the limit cost?

 A reduction to 9 over the limit costs $203 in Mecklenburg County.
 A reduction to 5 over the limit costs $198 in Mecklenburg County.
-Each county sets their own fees.
+Union County usually costs more as each county sets their own fees.

 How much does a PJC cost?